 context.SaveChanges();

-Deleting data also is also trivial.
-Just get the record using a unique key, delete it by calling Remove method, and finally call SaveChanges again.
+Deleting data is also straightforward.
+Just get the record using a unique key, delete it by calling the Remove method, and finally call SaveChanges again.

 Account account = context.Accounts.Where(x => x.
 AccountId == "FA576e8e6f-7d54-4248-93a3-8257640737fa").FirstOrDefault();